 But in the long run, spreadsheets can make compliance tracking more difficult to manage.
 They’re more time-consuming, and in some cases they’re unsafe.
 Although the list could go on and on, here are our top five reasons to quit using compliance management spreadsheets.

 Handpicked related content: Track Compliance Status in Seconds

-Spreadsheets usually have errors and in the time it takes to update them they are out of date, because it takes time to enter data manually from several sources.
-There’s no automation available to spreadsheets.
-You’ve got compliance evidence being submitted from every possible channel, and you’ve got to manage it manually.
-As a result, you’re spending hours upon hours just keeping track of the documentation, expended week over week over the compliance cycle.
+Every change to your spreadsheet — every correction, every update, every new entry — has to be manually entered.
+Spreadsheets can’t automate your data entry.
+You’ve got compliance evidence being submitted from every possible channel—email, Google Drive, hard copies, meeting minutes, even text messages—and you’ve got to manage it manually.
+As a result, you’re spending hours upon hours just keeping track of the documentation, expended week over week throughout the compliance cycle.

-2) Constantly Out of Date
+2) Always Out of Date

 But because spreadsheets need a human to enter the data, there’s no telling what your actual status looks like.
-Evidence is coming in through several channels—email, Google Drive, hard copies, meeting minutes, even text messages—and it takes time to sort through all of that and update your spreadsheets.
+Evidence is coming in through several channels and it takes time to sort through it and update your compliance tracking spreadsheets.
 On top of that, it’s easy for evidence to slip through the cracks when it’s being submitted so many different ways.

 3) No Audit Trail

 Spreadsheets are constantly changing.
 You’re entering new data, creating macros, modifying rows and columns, and adding new tabs.
 What happens when you discover an error?
 How do you figure out when the error occurred?
 Spreadsheets don’t provide audit trails, so you’re out of luck tracking down how and where the mistake occurred.
 It’s a huge chore to make your data right again.